NotNierPea/T8-EnhancementMod/README.md

 - ### Client Needed to Run This Mod: [Shield Client Launcher](https://github.com/bodnjenie14/Project_-bo4_Launcher)
 - ### To Load The Mod, Use Shield Client and Put The Mod in ``Call of Duty Black Ops 4\project-bo4`` (Extract The Mod First) or You can use the Mod Manager in the Client!
   #### (If its your first time installing the mod, you need to restart the game, otherwise click reload shield mods button in shield options)
+- ### You can customize almost everything in the Enhancement Mod Settings menu.

 # Features
 - ---